nodejs/wiki-archive/ES6-Modules-in-Node.md

-## Detection Options
+## Detection Problem

 This section serves to address the available methods for addressing  the question "How can node identify whether a file is a CJS module or an ES6 module?"

 ### Option 1: In-Source Pragma

-Details: This option will require users to add "use module"; or something similar at the top of every file.
+Details: This option will require users to add `"use module";` or something similar at the top of every file.

 Cons: